• WHEN You Die

 Definition - continued

 The condemned one carried his own cross to the place of execution, which was outside the city, in some conspicuous place set apart for the purpose.
 Before the nailing to the cross took place, a medicated cup of vinegar mixed with gall and myrrh (the sopor) was given, for the purpose of deadening the pangs of the sufferer.
 Our Lord refused this cup, that his senses might be clear (Matthew_27:34).
-The spongeful of vinegar, sour wine, posca, the common drink of the Roman soldiers, which was put on a hyssop stalk and offered to our Lord in contemptuous pity (Matthew_27:48; Luke_23:36), he tasted to allay the agonies of his thirst (John_19:29).
+The sponge full of vinegar, sour wine, posca, the common drink of the Roman soldiers, which was put on a hyssop stalk and offered to our Lord in contemptuous pity (Matthew_27:48; Luke_23:36), he tasted to allay the agonies of his thirst (John_19:29).

 The accounts given of the crucifixion of our Lord are in entire agreement with the customs and practices of the Roman in such cases.